 Jones: At first, I was pretty anxious because I wanted to see how everything was going to look.
 But after being out here, listening to the coaches and what they're trying to accomplish, I'm really confident in the season.
 Like really, really confident.
-That's a good thing because normally going into a season, I'm not saying I wasn't confident, but you might still have your doubts on how we're gonna do certain things.
-But here, where we're at right now, it's more just this is how we're going to run it.
+That's a good thing because normally going into a season, I'm not saying I wasn't confident, but you might still have your doubts on how we're going to run it.
 When (the other team) does this, we're going to adjust to it like this.
 It's a legit game plan that's flexible enough to work against all teams.